-The 1964 General Assembly and Conference was held in Vienna where Jacques Bourquin was elected as President.
-The conference took place at the Palais Palffy with as key theme: Research on information in the age of television.
-The sections on history, law, and terminology reported about their activities.
-The minutes mention that also the psychosociological section (co-chaired by Wilbur Schramm and Alex Edelstein), the section on economy and technology chaired by Marcel Stijns, the section of market and advertising studies chaired by Leo Bogart and the professional education section chaited by F. Fattorello presented their work.
-General Secretary Rooij reported about the finances and administration of the Association and announced that he had decided to relinquish the Secretariat.
+The 4th General Assembly and conference was held in Vienna in June 1964.
+The conference took place at the Palais Palffy with the key theme "Research on information in the age of television".
+The sections on history, law and terminology reported about their activities as did the psycho-sociological section (co-chaired by Wilbur Schramm and Alex Edelstein), the section on economy and technology (chaired by Marcel Stijns), the section of market and advertising studies (chaired by Leo Bogart) and the professional education section (chaired by Francesco Fattorello).
+General Secretary Rooy reported about the finances and administration of the Association and announced that he had decided to relinquish the Secretariat.
 The newly elected President Bourquin took over the Secretariat and moved it to his office in Lausanne.